Sebasmadridmx/smo_scottish_lidar/README.md

 ### `SmoScottishLidar::Lister`

 Lists available files from the S3 bucket.
-All filtering is done client-side after fetching the S3 listing.
+Filtering by grid square is applied client-side after the full listing is fetched.

 ```ruby
 lister = SmoScottishLidar::Lister.new(verbose: false)